Summer Intermediate School Information

 Palos Verdes Intermediate School - Course Descriptions 2024

-AROUND THE WORLD: Mrs. Zarro-Anaya and Mrs. Chetanna
+AROUND THE WORLD: Mrs. Chetanna

 Join us as we travel around the world, investigating and experiencing art, language, geography, music, history, food, games and daily life around the globe.